lmjcbs/lmjcbs.github.io/_posts/2020-01-23-nested_resources_in_rails.markdown

 ![](https://i.imgur.com/9QMiVHn.png?1)

-Here we can see that instead of the standard prefix for the routes being used for tasks, all task routes have a project prefix indicating we have correctly setup the nested routes.
+Here we can see that instead of the standard prefix for the routes being used for tasks, all task routes have a project prefix indicating we have correctly set up the nested routes.

-After ensuring we have set up the controller with appropriate actions to handle the crud functionality of the tasks, we also need to remember to define the association between the two models, in this case a Project has many tasks and a task belongs to a project.
+After ensuring we have set up the controller with appropriate actions to handle the crud functionality of the tasks, we also need to remember to define the association between the two models, in this case, a Project has many tasks and a task belongs to a project.

 ```ruby